If you're new to the World of Hyatt and aren't sure what perks you get…

 Staying for free at a Hyatt all-inclusive hotel is easy when you use points.

-Pro-tip: You can also use a Hyatt Category 1-7 free night award to stay at Hyatt Zilara and Hyatt Ziva.
+Pro-tip: You can also use a Hyatt Category 1-7 free night award to stay at Hyatt Zilara, Hyatt Ziva, and Ventana.

 Don’t have any Hyatt points?
 Here’s a quick way to earn enough points for a 7-night stay at any Hyatt Zilara or Hyatt Ziva resort or a weekend at Miraval Arizona or Miraval Austin.